rkolbi/voron2.4/MY_V24-350/readme.md

 *When testing the probe, have at least 100mm space between probe and plate, use your finger to depress probe switch, if it doesn't*
 *stop, hit emergency stop and verify setup.*
 <br>

-The method in which I wired the Euclid to my Octopus controller follows:
 ![MyEuclidWiring1](MyEuclidWiring1.PNG)

 **Links:**